 About the Data

 Wisconsin Student Assessment System (WSAS) data are based on annual standardized tests of reading and mathematics in grades 3-8 and 10, and language arts, science, social studies and writing in grades 4, 8 and 10.
-Tests are administered in late October and November.
+Tests were administered in late October and November.
 Most students participate in the Wisconsin Knowledge and Concepts Examination (WKCE), but some (approx. 1.5%) students with significant cognitive disabilities participate in the Wisconsin Alternate Assessment for Students with Disabilities (WAA-SwD).
-Data are available in WISEdash beginning with the 2005-06 school year.
+Data are available in WISEdash beginning with the 2005-06 school year through the 2014-15 school year when it was replaced by the Badger exam for one year and then the Forward exam.
 The five most recent years can be used to analyze trends in student achievement.
 The two main types of results presented are WSAS proficiency data and WKCE scale score data.

 Beginning with the 2012-13 school year, Wisconsin established performance standards (cut scores) comparable to the National Assessment of Educational Progress (NAEP) cut scores for the WKCE reading and mathematics content areas in order to better align to the high expectations of the Common Core State Standards.
 These WKCE performance levels were revised to more closely align with national and international expectations of what is required to be college and career ready.
 These new cut scores are now available in WISEdash and have been applied historically for all years of data for the Reading and Mathematics subject areas.
 Please note that the new performance standards (cut scores) have NOT been retroactively applied to the Standards Performance Index (SPI) sub-scores.
 Performance levels for the SPI prior to 2012-13 are based on the prior cut-scores.
 SPI performance levels for 2012-13 and after are based on new cut scores and reflect the high expectations of the Common Core State Standards.